huixie90/cpp_papers/zip.md

 - explain any_of/all_of's identity
 - explain cartesian_product
 - explain the identify component of "minimum" operation should be infinity
-- we prefer the result to be infinite range. if this cannot be agreed on, at the minimum, zip() should be ill-formed

 ## Other Languages